cristianrb/go_design_patterns/README.md

 ## SOLID
 ### Single Responsibility Principle
-  - A type should only have one reason to change
+  - A type should only have one reason to change.
   - Separation of concerns - different types/packages handling different, independent tasks/problems.

 ### Open-Closed Principle